ptandeo/AnDA/README.md

 # DESCRIPTION
 ¡AnDA! is a Python library for the Analog Data Assimilation.
+This fully data-driven approach aims at reconstructing the state of the system without knowing explicitly the dynamical model.
+Instead, a representative catalog of trajectories of the system is assumed to be available.
+AnDA combines analog forecasting methods with ensemble data assimilation.

 # GETTING STARTED
 A description and a test of the code is given in the ipython notebook "test_AnDA.ipynb".